Overview

 some normal address

-13. DO URL encode the query
+DO URL encode the query

 Once you've done everything else, please make sure you URL encode the query.
-Most programming langauges have a standard library for URL encoding (sometimes also known as "percent encoding".
+Most programming languages have a standard library for URL encoding (sometimes also known as "percent encoding".
 Please use it, don't try to invent your own.

 Not Good: